WarriorKingBob/Thogs_Vehicles_Standalone/README.md

-# Thogs_Vehicles_Standalone
+# Thogs_Vehicles_Fixed
 Mod for CDDA-BN, adding a huge variety of aircraft, watercraft, and ground-based vehicles of both the military and civilian variety, ranging from compact urban cars to gyrocopters, experimental military aircraft, and a litany of new solar and alternatively powered options.
-Modified from Thog's vehicles to be standalone.
-This version removes all the new gear from Thogs Things and keeps the mod strictly vehicle based.
-New professions are kept for those that like to roleplay.
-The Rocket Rifle and its variants are kept as a portable way to fire micromissile and as an alternative to the crude rocket launcher.
+This version just fixes bugs from caninmyham

 Changes and fixes from caninmyham's original mod:
-- All armor and clothing are removed, no longer requires Thog's Things as dependancy.
+- Adds Thog's Things as dependancy.
 - Rocket handcannon recipe fixed, now requires the Rocket Rifle as a component instead of nothing
 - Mounted Calico M960 on Spy car changed to M249.
 An SMG is too weak as a front mounted hidden gun, plus this eliminates conflict with Blazemod.
 Calico M960 instead have a high chance of spawning in the passenger's seat.